Chart Color Schemes

 The level of general health in Wakeley is notably higher than the national average with both young and old age cohorts seeing low prevalence of common health conditions

 Wakeley demonstrates low prevalence of common health conditions among both young and old age cohorts.
-Approximately 51% (~2,442 people) have private health cover, compared to 47.7% across Greater Sydney.
+Approximately 51% (~2,474 people) of the total population has private health cover, compared to 47.9% across Greater Sydney.

-The most prevalent medical conditions are arthritis and diabetes, affecting 7.2% and 7.2% of residents respectively.
-74.9% of residents declare no medical ailments, similar to the 75.6% in Greater Sydney.
-Wakeley has a higher proportion of seniors aged 65 and over at 22.5% (1,081 people), compared to 19.0% in Greater Sydney.
-Health outcomes among seniors are above average, mirroring those of the general population.
+The most common medical conditions in the area are arthritis and diabetes, affecting 7.2% and 7.2% of residents respectively.
+74.9% of residents declare themselves completely clear of medical ailments, compared to 75.6% across Greater Sydney.
+As of June 30, 2021, 22.5% (1,095 people) of residents are aged 65 and over, which is higher than the 19.0% in Greater Sydney.
+Health outcomes among seniors are above average, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health